-5 SMP-tool 3.0: Parallel process model simulation
+5 SMP-tool 3: Parallel process model simulation

-SMP-tool 3.0 introduces a new way to model, using parallel states, which can be used to model processes that contain simultaneous events.
+SMP-tool 3.0 introduced a new way to model, using parallel states, which can be used to model processes that contain simultaneous sub-processes.
 Analysis of these models can only be done by Monte Carlo simulation.